 Those built for the Northern Electric are of particular note and have been widely regarded as some of the most handsome ever built with their arched clerestory windows and slight beveling at the front and rear of the car.
 Additionally, most of Niles' designs featured a ever-so-slight decorative trim piece directly under the windows that wrapped around the entire car giving it added beauty.
 So opulent was the company's cars that it proudly called them "The Electric Pullmans".
 Most later car designs in the 1920s and onward were simply not as elegant both because steel replaced wood as the primary building material and most lines just could not afforded such added touches.

-Aside from railroad equipment the Niles Car And Manufacturing Company did diversify a little building such other equipment, notably trucks and truck parts.
+Aside from railroad equipment Niles did diversify a little building such other equipment, notably trucks and truck parts.
 In any event, the company went under in 1917, even before the interurban and streetcar industries began to truly experience serious financial problems, which did not occur in large numbers until the end of World War I and the early 1920s.